ACTIVE STREETS LA

-Active Streets LA co-empowers communities through participatory planning to create safe walking and bicycling routes to parks, schools, and local businesses along their neighborhood streets.
+Active Streets LA (ASLA) is a partnership between LACBC, TRUST South LA, and Los Angeles Department of Transportation (LADOT).
+ASLA co-powers communities through participatory planning to create safe walking and bicycling routes to parks, schools, and local businesses along their neighborhood streets.

 The final outcome of the events is a conceptual design for a Bicycle Friendly Street designed with community needs in mind.
-The conceptual design can then be used to pursue funding to implement the measures.
+The conceptual design can then be used to pursue funding to implement street improvements.

 The following is a link to the Active Streets LA toolkit.
 Be advised that not all treatments in the toolkit may be available to use on your street.